The Pensions Regulator (TPR) has begun carrying out spot checks in Glasgow to ensure employers are complying with their auto-enrolment duties.

-But they will also highlight employers who have not taken the required steps to become or remain compliant, paving the way for enforcement action.
+The regulator will also highlight employers who have not taken the required steps to become or remain compliant, paving the way for enforcement action.

-Darren Ryder, The Pensions Regulator's acting director of automatic enrolment, said: "The vast majority of employers become compliant ahead of their deadline but visits help us to identify why some have not, so we can take action where we need to.
+Darren Ryder, The Pensions Regulator’s director of automatic enrolment, said: “The vast majority of employers become compliant ahead of their deadline but these visits help us to identify why some have not, so we can take action where we need to.

 “Every employer has workplace pension duties and we are determined that every worker gets the pension they are entitled to.